 Donhwamun Gate

-Jinseonmun Gate – this gate is the second one after Donhwamun and is smaller.
+Jinseonmun Gate is the second one after Donhwamun and is smaller.
 In order to get to the throne room, it is necessary to go through three gates.

 Jinseonmun Gate